 You don't even have to go out and purchase seeds to get started.
 All you need to do is save seeds from the produce you eat.
-Tomatoes, peppers, watermelons, apples and squash are a few examples.
-Simply clean off the seeds, set them out to dry and store them in a cool, dry place.
+Tomatoes, peppers, watermelons, apples, and squash are a few examples.
+Just clean off the seeds, set them out to dry and store them in a cool, dry place.
 It is often recommended that you keep them in your refrigerator.
-Do not put your seeds in the freezer, and always make sure to clearly label them so that you know what you're planting!
+Do not put your seeds in the freezer, and always make sure to label them so that you know what you're planting!

 The beauty of growing from seed is that you can start most fruit and vegetable seeds indoors before planting them outside.
 This helps to ensure that they're protected from fungus and insect damage while they're in their most delicate stage of life.
 Most seedlings can be safely planted outside after the threat of frost has passed.

 When it's time, plant your seedlings outside in a location that gets full sun for most of the day.
 Good soil is a must.
-If your soil contains a lot of clay or is too dry, add some peat moss, sand, perlite and a high-quality compost until it is light and loamy.
+If your soil contains a lot of clay or is too dry, add some peat moss, sand, perlite, and a high-quality compost until it is light and loamy.
 Within a short time, you'll be enjoying fresh, tasty fruits and vegetables!